cmaureir/progra-alma/lectures/week6/assignment6.rst

     from random import randint
     x =  randint(0,3)

-  This will produce a random integer, between 0 and 2 (the 3 is not included)
+  This will produce a random integer, between 0 and 3.

 To avoid confusion, you can download a template file from `here`_.